hetzwaard/libft/README.md

 # Libft - Custom C Library

-Libft is a project where I implemented my own version of essential C standard library functions, as part of the Codam curriculum.
+Libft is a project where I implemented my own version of essential C standard library functions, as part of the Codam (42 Amsterdam) Core curriculum.
 This project helped me understand memory management, string manipulation, and other foundational C concepts.
 The library includes functions to handle strings, memory, numbers, and more, which can be linked and used in other C projects.

 ## Installation
 To use this library, first clone the repository and compile the library: